8 Sources

 Copy Link

-BT Group, the UK's largest telecoms company, is considering even deeper job cuts than previously announced, as advancements in artificial intelligence (AI) present new opportunities for efficiency.
-Allison Kirkby, BT's Chief Executive, revealed that the company's existing plans to reduce its workforce by up to 55,000 jobs by 2030 "did not reflect the full potential of AI" 1.
+BT Group, the UK's largest telecoms company, is considering deeper job cuts as artificial intelligence (AI) technology advances.
+CEO Allison Kirkby has indicated that the company's current plan to reduce its workforce by up to 55,000 jobs by 2030 "did not reflect the full potential of AI" 1.
+This strategy aims to streamline operations and boost profit margins in an increasingly competitive market.

 Source: Financial Times News

-Kirkby also opened the door to a possible future spin-off of Openreach, BT's network infrastructure business.
-She expressed concern that the value of Openreach was not adequately reflected in BT's share price, stating that if this situation persisted, the company "would absolutely have to look at options" 4.
+Kirkby has opened the door to a possible future spin-off of Openreach, BT's network infrastructure business.
+She stated that if Openreach's value is not reflected in BT's share price, the company "would absolutely have to look at options" 4.
+However, Kirkby emphasized that her preference would be for BT's share price to reflect Openreach's worth rather than spinning it off 5.

 2 Sources